dotenv-org/dotenv-vault/README.md

 **🔐 Vault Managed** adds conveniences like backing up your .env file, secure sharing across your team, access permissions, and version history.

+**💻 Locally Managed** is a good choice for someone who would prefer to handle this coordination themselves and does not want to trust Dotenv Vault with their secrets.

 <a href="https://www.youtube.com/watch?v=Ad7Wl8iC3Rs">
 <div align="right">
 <img src="https://img.youtube.com/vi/Ad7Wl8iC3Rs/hqdefault.jpg" alt="how to deploy with a .env.vault file video tutorial" align="right" width="330" />